TolikPylypchuk/SharpHook/docs/articles/native.md

 In general, you shouldn't use native methods directly.
 Instead, use the higher-level interfaces and classes provided by SharpHook.
 However, you should still read this article to know how the high-level features work under the hood.

+**Note**: Starting with version 3.1.0 the libuiohook build used by SharpHook on Windows is statically linked to the C runtime which means that client apps don't need the Visual C++ Redistributable package.
+An exception is the logging functionality - this is explained further in the article about [logging](logging.md).

 ## Working with the Hook Itself

 `UioHook` contains the following methods for working with the global hook: